1. Home

 • The total length of the flow path will not change.
 Note that the total length of the flow path is displayed in the Total flow path length read-only field.

-• The slope values are read-only and change with changes to the flow segments.
+• The slope values are editable and can be changed for the flow segments.

 • If the user manually edits the segment length values in the table, the segment length below the current entry will change accordingly to reflect the manual edit.